 Webinar presented by Michelle Nicola (Portland Public Schools).

-This event is one in a three-part webinar series about teaching social justice in the language classroom.
+This event was one in a three-part webinar series about teaching social justice in the language classroom.
 The others are presented by LJ Randolph on September 12, and Stacey Margarita Johnson on October 3.

 Michelle Nicola is a teacher, writer and instructional coach from Portland, Oregon.
 In 2018, she lived in Xalapa, Mexico as a Fulbright Distinguished Award in Teaching fellow, collecting Afro-Mexican stories that shaped her curriculum once home.
 Michelle believes in the power of good stories, highlighting joy and justice, and self-reflection as key components of social justice teaching.
 She is one of the 2014 recipients of Teaching Tolerance’s Excellence in Teaching Award, and has published articles in Rethinking Schools Magazine.
 On Michelle’s bucket list: Take a dance class in every Spanish speaking country!
 (She currently spends ample lockdown time planning how to accomplish this feat post-pandemic.)
 Michelle works for Portland Public Schools and can be reached on Twitter @profe_nicola.